weval-org/configs/README.md

       # Other checks
       - $word_count_between: [50, 100]
       - $js: "r.length > 100" # Advanced JS expression
+      # $js can also return { score, explain } to customise the reflection text.
       - $ref: scoreBand          # Reuse a point defined in point_defs

     should_not: